AutomatedProcessImprovement/knockouts-optimization/README.md

 ## Notes:

 ### About wittgenstein
-Excessive warnings are printed due to
+Excessive warnings are printed due to `frame.append` deprecation warnings.

+Currently, they can just be suppressed by passing the `-Wignore` flag.

 ### About pm4py
 A pull request has been submitted to pm4py about an inappropriate type-checking technique used in the `pm4py/filtering.py` module.